qzi/test-runner-for-cucumber/README.md

 ## Usage

 Press `command+shift+p` to call command palete
-and then choose `Cucumber Runner: runCurrentFeature.
+and then choose `Cucumber Runner: runCurrentFeature

 ​